Tahvok/ec2snapshots/README.md

 Creates ec2 snapshots of volumes using keyword in tags, and deletes old snapshots

 # Requirements
-Python 2 symlinked to /usr/bin/python2 (should work with python 3 as well, but not tested)
+* Python 2 symlinked to /usr/bin/python2 (should work with python 3 as well, but not tested)
+* boto3
+* pytz

 # Argument defaults
     check = False